seidnerj/homebridge-sensibo-ac/README.md

 In some scenarios an AC does not receive commands issued by Climate React but the system still "believes" it did.
 To decrease the likelihood of such a discrepancy persisting, we can repeat (once) the last climate react triggered action, when relevant.

-When enabled, the plugin will periodically check and, when relevant, repeat the last Climate React triggered action to decrease the likelihood of of the scenario described above.
+When enabled, the plugin will periodically check and, when relevant, repeat the last Climate React triggered action to decrease the likelihood of any mismatch.

 To enable **Repeat Climate React Action**, add `"enableRepeatClimateReactAction": true` to your config.